hunglaithe117-alt/buildguard/build-risk/README.md

    - Scan jobs table shows real-time status
    - Retry failed scans with one click
    - View error messages for debugging

+### Sonar Pipeline (scan-commit) Integration

+- The build-risk frontend now includes `/sonar-pipeline` to view Sonar scan projects and queue state from the pipeline backend (`scan-commit/backend`).
+- Configure `NEXT_PUBLIC_PIPELINE_API_URL` (default `http://localhost:8001/api`) so the UI can call the pipeline API.
+- The legacy `scan-commit/frontend` has been removed; the UI is consolidated into build-risk.

 ### Analysis Pipeline